The Bangor Maine Masons

 This addition is a wood frame structure with a brick veneer on the north side and wood siding on the exterior of the southern protrusion.
 The building measures thirty feet by thirty-four feet between the chapel and the commons and thirty-five feet by thirty feet on the rear of the connector, for a total of 2,070 square feet on each floor and the basement.

 The basement classroom where the childcare is located will continue in its same capacity.
-The classrooms above the church that are no longer rented by the Penobscot Theater Company will become the Learning Center.
+The classrooms above the church that the Penobscot Theater Company no longer rents will become the Learning Center.
 One of the two rooms off the lodge hall will be a Masonic library and museum.

 The other will be a preparation room and storage for the two Blue Lodges.
-The rest of the building will be used as storage for the other Masonic bodies’ equipment and regalia.
+The rest of the building will be used to store the other Masonic bodies’ equipment and regalia.
 There is some cosmetic work to be done and a few repairs to the exterior of the building to make it perfect.

 The biggest job will be the chapel’s renovation to a lodge hall and the installation of the 32° Learning Center.
 We also have to install a new electrical entrance.
 While owned by the Seminary, the buildings received excellent care, which will make our endeavors a lot easier.

 The Foundation is a 501 © (3) tax-free corporation.
-Needless to say, we will have a fundraising campaign.
-Anyone who wishes may make donations to the Bangor Masonic Foundation at 294 Union St. Suite 1, Bangor, ME 04401.
+Needless to say, we have a fundraising campaign.
+Anyone who wishes may donate to the Bangor Masonic Foundation at 294 Union St. Suite 1, Bangor, ME 04401.